brockn/hdfs-nfs-proxy/README.md

 1. You should now be able to access HDFS.
 Note: The script ./start-nfs-client-tests.sh runs basic tests.

-# What needs improvement (in no order)

-* Locking:
-NFS4Handler has coarse grained locking and is heavily used
-* User Mapping:
-NFS4 User identities are user@domain.
-However, the RPC protocol uses UID/GID.
-Currently we map the UID on the incoming request via the system the daemon executes on.
-I think there is something in Hadoop which does user mapping as well.
-If so, it might make sense to be consistent.
-* RFC 3530 (NFS4):

-         - Client ID logic is complex and not completely followed.
-         - Many reccomended attributes are not implemented such as 14 archive, 25 hidden, 49 timebackup, 55 mounted on fileid
-         - Kerberos
-         - File appends

-* Read Ordering:
-We recieve a fair number of threads blocked on reads of a single input stream.
-I think we could get better performance if we ordered these like writes because we know they will arrive out of order.
-As such the current impl is doing more seeks than required.
-We also might considering pooling input streams.
-* Garbage Collection:
-Heavy read loads use a fair amount of old gen likely due to our response cache and the size of read responses.
-If this becomes an issue we could easily exclude read requests from the response cache.
-* Write Ordering:
-We buffer writes until we find the prereq, this memory consumption is not bounded.
-* Metrics:
-A simple metrics system is used.
-We should use Hadoops Metric System.

 # FAQ

 * I am running an NFS Server on port 2049, how can I configure this to use another port?